An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Biathlon

-• Description: Combine cross-country skiing with rifle marksmanship.
+• What is it?
+Combine cross-country skiing with rifle marksmanship.

 • Goal / Objective: Showcase exceptional endurance and marksmanship.